 On 15 January, Dezső Kiss was born (15.01.1929 – 24.06.2001).
-He was the third JINR Director, a citizen of the Republic of Hungary, an outstanding physicist and an organizer of science, Doctor of Physics and Mathematics, Academician of the Hungarian Academy of Sciences.
+He was the third JINR Director, Academician of the Hungarian Academy of Sciences, one of the pioneers of Hungarian experimental nuclear physics and elementary particle physics.

-His research covered experimental particle physics and physics of atomic nuclei, neutrino physics.
+His research covered experimental particle physics, physics of atomic nuclei, and neutrino physics.
 Dezső Kiss authored and edited numerous books, including the book “Introduction to experimental particle physics” (jointly with A. L. Luibimov), the book “Neutron Physics” (jointly with P. Kvittner), the book “Experimental Nuclear Physics: University Textbook” (in Hungarian).
 He gave lectures, wrote many popular science articles on topics close to him, encouraged his colleagues to do the same.